-For some of the best seafood pasta in town, take a seat on the patio of Ristorante Il Moretto, located in the piazza near the beach.
-The tagliatelle with swordfish is light and flavorful; the homemade pasta is topped with olive oil, basil and olives (also specialties of the region), and make the perfect compliment for the freshly caught fish.
+Take a seat on the patio of Ristorante Moretto, or Moretto Lady, for some great seafood pasta.
+The eatery is located in Piazza Cristoforo Colombo not far from the beach in old town.
+The tagliatelle with swordfish is light and flavorful.
+This homemade pasta dish is topped with olive oil, basil and olives (also specialties of the region), and make the perfect compliment for the freshly caught fish.

 For a taste of the local pesto, visit Ristorante Al Pozzo, located along the main road in old town.
 The regional sauce is prepared with a mortar and pestle, and uses locally grown basil, olive oil and pine nuts.
 The result is a sauce that’s surprisingly light, yet loaded with taste.
 Try Al Pozzo’s trofie with pesto paired with a glass of local wine.

-Finally, with lemons as a local staple, sipping on some limoncello is a must.
-Limoncello is an Italian liqueur that is sweet in flavor, but still packs a punch.
-As a digestif, it’s a perfect way to end a meal.
+Finally, sampling some limoncello is a must.
+Limoncello is an Italian lemon liqueur that is sweet in flavor, but still packs a punch.
+Limoncello is a digestif, making it the perfect way to end a meal.

-For a healthy dose of Italian hospitality, stay at Il Giardino Incantato.
-The bed and breakfast, which is run by hosts Fausto and Mariapia, features four comfortable rooms and an immaculate hidden garden.
-The traditional Liguarian building has been in Mariapia’s family for hundreds of years.
+The bed and breakfast features four comfortable rooms and an immaculate hidden garden.
+The traditional Liguarian building has been in the hosts’ family for hundreds of years.
 It was constructed in the 16th century and has been recently restored.

 A generous breakfast is served every morning in the garden, and each room has a complimentary mini bar.
 No matter where you’ve traveled from, the hosts make this quintessential Italian abode feel like home.

 Nonetheless, the kindness of the locals, along with the beautiful scenery and delicious food make Monterosso a wonderful destination.
+Plus, visiting this town is a great way to explore all the charming villages of Cinque Terre.
 Cin cin!